perez987/macOS-14-Sonoma-on-z390-with-OpenCore/README.md

 Note: After updating, **you must ALWAYS reapply root patch** since macOS overwrites the files modified by the patch, installing the original versions.

-Note: OCLP has added basic support for 3rd party Broadcom chipsets, not officially supported as never shipped in any official Mac but supported by AirportBrcmFixup, thiese chipsets are used in Hackintoshes:
+Note: OCLP has added basic support for 3rd party Broadcom chipsets, not officially supported as never shipped in any official Mac but supported by AirportBrcmFixup, these chipsets are used in Hackintoshes:

 * device-id pci12e4,4357 >> BCM43225
 * device-id pci12e4,43B1 >> BCM4352